30+ Crochet Patterns By Hook Size (6 Best Hooks!)

 Whether you're a beginner or an advanced crocheter, have you always been unclear about crochet hook sizes or the UK size conversion?
 We have an infographic below and another simple crochet hook guide here.

 We also have lots of other information to clear everything up for you!
-After you're done reading about the 6 Best Crochet Hooks to Use + Crochet Patterns by Size, you'll know the difference between crochet hook sizes in both measurement and conversion.
+After you're done reviewing our 30+ Crochet Patterns By Hook Size, you'll know the difference between crochet hook sizes in both measurement and conversion.

 You can even print out the crochet hook size chart below and get crocheting on different free crochet patterns depending on what hook is used for each one.